JoshGrant5/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

 This repository contains starter code written by Lighthouse Labs.
-The goal of this project was to build upon our knowledge of HTML, CSS, JS, jQuery and AJAX front-end skills, and our Node, Express and MongoDB back-end skills.
+The goal of this project was to build upon our knowledge of HTML, CSS, JS, jQuery and AJAX front-end skills, and our Node and Express back-end skills.

 Files created myself are in the styles folder (header.css, layout.css, nav.css, new-tweet.css, tweet-container.css, viewport-change.css) and the scripts folder (client.js, composer-char-count.js).